close

 Our Effectiveness in Combating Slavery and Human Trafficking

-• Communication and personal contact with the link in the supply chain and their understanding of, and compliance with, our expectations.
+Communication and Engagement: We maintain open communication and personal contact with all links in our supply chain, ensuring their understanding of and compliance with our anti-slavery expectations.

 This statement has been approved by the company’s Board of Directors.